KinaiKPRT/PSO2ProxyRcon/README.md

 	{"port": 8080, "ServerName": "ProjectGE PSO2Proxy Server", 'webRconEnabled': True, 'webRconKey': 'enter a key here'}
 ```

-Change 'webRconEnabled' to True and set any key in the 'webRconKey'
+Change 'webRconEnabled' to <b>True</b> and set any key in the 'webRconKey'
-You must treat the 'webRconKey' as you would a password.
-It will stop any commands from being run by unauthorised users.
+<b>You must treat the 'webRconKey' as you would a password.</b> It will stop any commands from being run by unauthorised users.